 Email: titleix@longwood.edu

 When the complainant and the respondent participate in the same educational opportunities, work in the same employment area and/or reside in the same University residence or in proximity to one another, the University may take immediate steps to separate the individuals and prevent contact, if appropriate.
-The applicable Vice President or designee in consultation with the Title IX Coordinator will make the appropriate determination regarding alternative arrangements.
-Alternative arrangements may include, but are not limited to: temporary disciplinary suspension (depending on the severity of the allegations), adjustment of academic schedule or employment, no contact orders, and/or alternative living arrangements.
+The applicable Vice President or designee, in consultation with the Title IX Coordinator, will make the appropriate determination regarding alternative arrangements.
+Alternative arrangements may include but are not limited to: interim disciplinary suspension (depending on the severity of the allegations), adjustment of academic schedule or employment, no contact orders, and/or alternative living arrangements.

 The Title IX Coordinator can assist with all aspects of the process and is responsible for: